 If the vehicle is high value, you have to pay much more for parts than for a Mercedes-Benz with a lower sticker price.

 Lastly, Mercedes Benz vehicles are engineered to high standards for the highest performance, and their parts are specifically designed and manufactured to ensure that the standards are met.

 Can You Ignore a Mercedes Service D Message?

 As already mentioned early in this post, a D service notification will appear on your dash a few days prior to the service date.

 This allows you ample time to schedule an appointment with your dealership or service provider.

 It, therefore, means you’re giving an allowance for a few days to get things done.
 However, due to the nature of the D service, you need to get it done as soon as possible.

-The D service involves oil change as well as other fluid changes.
-If an oil change is not done on time it can lead to quicker engine wear and tear.
+The D service involves oil changes as well as other fluid changes.
+If an oil change is not done on time, it can lead to quicker engine wear and tear.